shelupetsden/rd_project1/README.md

 - **Axios**: Axios, a promise-based HTTP client, is used for handling HTTP requests.
 It allows both request and response interception, supports async/await syntax, and can transform request and response data.

+- **PostgreSQL**: PostgreSQL is a powerful, open-source relational database system known for its reliability and robust features.
+It offers ACID compliance, transactions, and support for various data types.
+In this project, PostgreSQL is used as the database management system for storing and managing data.

 ## Setup and Run

 **Service**:

 1. Run `docker-compose.yml` with the command `docker-compose up`.
-2. Seed the database using `npx prisma db seed`.
-3. Generate the Prisma client using `npx prisma generate`.
+2. Generate the Prisma client using `npx prisma generate`.
-4. Start the server using `npm run devStart`.
+3. Start the server using `npm run devStart`.
 The server starts on `port 3001`.

 **Client**: